DeltaCircuit/react-media-recorder/README.md

 # react-media-recorder :o2: :video_camera: :microphone: :computer:

-`react-media-recorder` is a fully typed react component with render prop that can be used to:
+`react-media-recorder` is a fully typed react component with render prop, or a react hook, that can be used to:

 - Record audio/video
 - Record screen